berops/claudie/docs/docs-guides/deployment-workflow.md

 > :warning: Don't forget to use the `latest` tag in the last command, because otherwise the new version will not be loaded as default one, when visiting [docs.claudie.io](docs.claudie.io) :warning:

 Find more about how to work with [mike](https://github.com/jimporter/mike).

+## Automatic update of the latest documentation version

+The `automatic-docs-update.yml` pipeline will update the docs automatically, in case you add the label `refresh-docs` or comment `/refresh-docs` on your PR.
+In order to trigger this pipeline again you have to re-add `refresh-docs` label or once again comment `/refresh-docs` in your PR.

+> [!NOTE]
+> `/refresh-docs` comment triggers automatic update only when the `automatic-docs-update.yml` file is in the default branch.